borednuna/DATA-STRUCTURES/README.md

-# FLYING OCTOPUS
+# DATA STRUCTURES

 A collection of codes in my data structure class.
-All codes are currently written in C. Why Flying Octopus ?
-Idk either
+All codes are currently written in C.